Meet the Team

 The daughter of Canadian immigrants who moved to Vermont to have a better life, Lina was born and raised on a dairy farm in New Haven Junction, VT.
 There, she learned the value of hard work and developed a deep appreciation and love for Vermont.
 After attending college and moving to Montana for a few years, she returned home and worked as operations manager for a small cottage industry which brought her to the Northeast Kingdom employing home knitters to make specialty sweaters.
 Other jobs included raising two children, school secretary, managing her own specialty sweater business and working as a freelance bookkeeper for area businesses before being elected Town Clerk and Treasurer for the Town of Walden where she served for 20 years.
 She loves any activity that will allow her to be outside.
 Walking/hiking, gardening and building things as well as singing, reading, being creative and at the top of the list is spending time with family.

-Michelle joined VACD in the summer of 2011 as a CREP planner and is now working as a Land Treatment Planner.
+Michelle joined VACD in the summer of 2011 as a CREP planner.
+Since then she has worked as a Land Treatment Planner, Conservation Planner, and now is an Ag Program Specialist working with Regional Conservation Partnership Program (RCPP).
 Prior to her role with VACD, Michelle worked as a ConservationGIS Technician with USDA Farm Service Agency for more than four years where she gained extensive experience in GIS and conservation programs.
-Michelle is a MA native but has been living in Vermont for over thirteen years.
+Michelle is a MA native but has been living in Vermont since graduating college.
 She earned her undergraduate degree at Green Mountain College in environmental studies with double minors in biology and geology.
+Her undergraduate internship with the local conservation district was really the springboard for her environmental career.
 As a graduate student, Michelle studied environmental sciences with a focus in conservation biology.
-She attributes her life-long love of the environment largely to her parents, who always encouraged her to explore the outdoors through backpacking, hiking, and family canoe trips.
+She attributes her life-long love of the environment largely to her parents, who always encouraged her to explore the outdoors and hopes to instill the same love in her young family.

 The manager and bookkeeper of our virtual office is the current business office manager of Black River Design Architects.
 Carrie Youngblood is a graduate of the University of Michigan and has lived in Vermont for more than 30 years.
 Her previous office/financial positions have included the non-profits Downstreet Housing, VPIRG, Heaton Woods Assisted Living Facility, and Turtle Island Children's Center, as well as four years at Solar Works (now Real Good Solar).
 Carrie lives in Montpelier and is active in the United Church of Christ, currently a member of Bethany Church, Montpelier, and is serving on the Board of Directors of the Vermont Conference, where she will be Moderator of the 2024 Annual Meeting.
 She is also the Treasurer of the Vermont Philharmonic Orchestra and sings in the Vermont Philharmonic Chorus.